x658834/SIA_Santander_Uruguay/README.md

 - 👋 Hi, I’m @x658834
-- 👀 I’m interested in PAMPA SIA source
+- 👀 I’m interested the sources offPAMPA SIA source
 - 🌱 I’m currently working in this aplication of PAMPA
 - 💞️ I’m looking to collaborate on this task
 <---